Chalcedony Stone | Properties and Meaning

 About the Mineral Chalcedony

-Chalcedony which it's generally agreed should be pronounced kal~SED~uh~nee is a fine grained or cryptocrystalline variety of quartz.
-Microcrystalline and cryptocrystalline are both words which tend to be used interchangeably to describe minerals whose crystals are too small to be seen without the aid of magnification.
+The mineral chalcedony which it's generally agreed should be pronounced kal~SED~uh~nee is a fine grained or cryptocrystalline variety of quartz.
+Microcrystalline and cryptocrystalline are both words which tend to be used interchangeably to describe minerals whose crystals are too small to be seen with the naked eye.
 When the mineral quartz is either microcrystalline or cryptocrystalline it's correctly known as chalcedony.

 A Few More Facts

-Chalcedony has been used by man for thousands of years and is thought to have been one of the earliest materials used for tools and weapons.
-Other varieties of chalcedony including agate, flint, jasper and petrified wood were also widely used.
+Chalcedony stone has been used by man for thousands of years and is thought to have been one of the earliest materials for tools and weapons.
+Other varieties including agate, flint, jasper and petrified wood were also widely used.

 Considered to be a sacred stone by the Native American Indians, chalcedony was used to promote stability within their tribes.
-In ancient times it was used to make goblets lined with silver which were used in the belief that they would offer protection against poisoning.
-Today in crystal healing chalcedony is said to encourage generosity, protect against nightmares, fear of the dark, hysteria, depression and combat negative thoughts.
+In ancient times it was used to make goblets lined with silver which were used in the belief they would offer protection against poisoning.
+Today when chalcedony is used a a healing crystal it's said to encourage generosity, protect against nightmares, fear of the dark, hysteria, depression and combat negative thoughts.